tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 - daily production if inverter not connected to online service
 - on new Deye Firmware versions like: MW3_SSL_5408_1.0B or MW_03_16U_5408_5.0C-S the UDP port 48899 is closed, and therefore this fork isn't working on them.
 Further information is [here](https://github.com/tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/issues/8).

+#### Additional Features
+When the Deye sun inverter is not having a connection to the internet (remote server), the daily KWH will not reset.
+For fixing that on the
+OpenDTU view, it is possible to activate the "Deye Sun offline yield day flag" on advanced inverter settings.
+So the daily KWH will be tracked and calculated by OpenDTU itself.

 ### Status Hoymiles W-Series

 The esp will connect via Network (TCP, Protobuf) to the configured IP/hostname/MAC (when connected to AP of the esp) and port of the Inverter.